micha3lop/pingpong/README.md

 Try to hit the ball past the AI's paddle.
 The first player to score 10 points wins!

-🚀 Getting Started
-Option 1 — Run Locally

-Clone the repository:

-git clone YOUR_REPOSITORY_URL

-Go into the project directory:

-cd ping-pong-game

-Open index.html in your browser.

-That's it!
-No installation or dependencies are required.

-Option 2 — GitHub Pages

-You can host the game for free using GitHub Pages.

-Push the project to GitHub.
-Open your repository on GitHub.
-Go to Settings → Pages.
-Select the main branch.
-Save the settings.
-GitHub will provide a public URL for your game.

 # 🛠️ Technologies Used
 HTML5 — Game structure
 CSS3 — Styling and layout